Kludron/kludron.github.io/_posts/security/hacking/2022-08-12-bitb-attacks.md

 #### Convincing URL?

 The next step to this is to somehow get the URL to look the same as the original.
-Previously, attackers have tried to get this url to look very similar to the original, so that even if someone checks the url, they might miss the difference.
+Previously, attackers have tried to get this URL to look very similar to the original, so that even if someone checks the URL, they might miss the difference.

-> Many social media companies, such as facebook or instagram would typically own / have purchased (or even banned the purchase) of many similar domains in order to decrease these sort of attacks.
+> Many social media companies, such as Facebook or Instagram would typically own / have purchased (or even banned the purchase) of many similar domains in order to decrease these sort of attacks.
 {: .prompt-info}